JhonnyJason/secret-manager-crypto-utils-sources/ressources/README.md

 ## Noble ed25519
 All of this is straight forward based on [noble-ed25519](https://github.com/paulmillr/noble-ed25519).
 A very concise and modern package for freely using the ed25519 algorithms.
 Big thanks for that!

-## Salts
+## Old Salts
-- The salt functionality is to create a random string of random length terminated by
+- The salt functionality is to create a random string of random length terminated by `\0`
 - The random length is limited to be at max 511bytes
-- The `removeSalt` would cut off all bytes until it reaches `SaltEnd\0` sequence
+- The `removeSalt` would cut off all bytes until it reaches `\0`
 - Using AES-256-CBC in combination with this random length salt prefix effectivly eliminates the known plaintext attack surface and reduces dangers of [bit-flipping](https://crypto.stackexchange.com/questions/66085/bit-flipping-attack-on-cbc-mode)

+## New Salts
+Similar to the old Salt we add a randomness in length in form of a random prefix to obsucate where potentially known plaintext could really be.

+Newly we also add a padding, so we have no "virtually predictable" ending.
+Plus this padding verifies if the random prefix we added is still intact.

+### Creation of the Salt Envelope
+- We decide a random length between 33 bytes and 160 bytes and fill it with random bytes (least one full block is full of random bytes)
+- We sum up all all bytes as Uint8 and write the sum as BE Uint16 to the next 2 bytes (we also make sure this condition is not accedentally met)
+- We calculate the required padding and write this number to be next byte (this is the full prefix then)
+- We mirror the first bytes of the salt to fill the padding (this is the full postfix)
+- We write the prefix + plaintext + postfix as the new data to be encrypted

+### Verification of the Salt Envelope
+- We start to sum up all bytes as Uint8
+- Along the way we check if the next 2bytes interpreted as BE Uint16 are equal to our sum
+- If the condition is met we know the prefix length and postfix length - thus where the plaintext starts and ends
+- We check if the bytes of the postfix match the the expected ones in the prefix
+- If the postfix does not fully match the prefix, then we know the message has been corrupted
+- Also if the condition is not met within our expected limit, we know the message has been corrupted

 ---